ChrisPritchard/ctf-writeups/tryhackme-rooms/wip/takedown.md

 Which binary you reverse doesn't matter so much, as much as what it does.
 Opening them with Ghidra shows they are nim binaries, which is a bit tricky to reverse but still possible.

-- the entry point is the function `NimMainInner` (NimMainModule contains the same code, not sure what the relationship is; possibly a decompilation artefact)
+- the entry point is the function `NimMainModule`
--
+- it checks two flags, -v and -h. -h prints a short help message, while -v is presumably 'verbose', as it prints status messages
+- first thing it does is run whoami, checking the response against a hardcoded username 'c.oberst', as the 'keyed username'.